 Attending a virtual meeting can be a challenge when there are many students on one conference call.
-Participating in such meetings may count as class attendance, but disruptive behavior may also result in you not a.
-Your written, verbal, and non-verbal communications should be respectful and focused on the learning topics of the class.
+Participating in such meetings may count as class attendance, but disruptive behavior may also result in you not being admitted to future meetings.
+Follow the tips below for best results: